tristanbettany/NAF/README.md

 Designed as a skeleton for creating applications quickly without the constraints and overheads of large frameworks, and without giving you more than what you need.
 You get the bare bones to make a simple website and can add to that.

-The project is designed to be as DDD as possible or at least my interpretation of DDD, please submit an issue if you believe changes or improvements need to be made.
+The project is designed to be as DDD as possible or at least my interpretation of DDD (everyone sees it differently), please submit an issue if you believe changes or improvements need to be made.

 ## Setup

 To get setup with this skeleton simply clone it and add in your database connection details in the .env file.
 Run composer install.
-Point your web server to the index.php file in the Public folder and your ready to go.
+Point your web server to the index.php file in the Public folder, and you're ready to go.

 ## Features

-- ADR Design Pattern instead of MVC
+- ADR Design Pattern instead of MVC giving you greater control and organization
+- PSR-7 Requests & Responses using Laminas diactoros
-- Twig implimentation for templating html
+- Twig implementation for templating html
-- Example ViewModel classes
-- Example Gateway classes
-- Example Service classes
-- Example Service Providers
-- Example Adction classes
+- ViewModels using DTO package by Spatie
-- Example database seed classes
+- Repositories to communicate with your database
+- Services for your domain logic
+- Seeds using FakerPHP to create realistic data during development
+- Migrations using doctrine DBAL to version your database
-- Environment variable loading
+- Environment variables using the popular DotEnv package
-- Flip Whoops for error handling
+- Flip Whoops package for error handling including a custom error handler for sentry
-- League Routing implimentation
+- League Routing implementation
-- PHP DI Container implimentation for dependancy injection
+- PHP DI Container implementation for dependancy injection
-- League config implimentation
+- League config implementation
-- Doctrine migrations implimentation for versioning your database
+- Session handling using Laminas Session package
+- User authentication Middleware
+- Basic Dashboard and login setup
-- FakerPHP for use in seeds
+- Tailwind CSS for frontend

-All of this is fairly easy to rip out if you dont need it or change the design to suit your style or add new implimentations if you need more full featured things like queuing systems and so on.
+All of this is fairly easy to rip out if you don't need it or change the design to suit your style or add new implementations if you need more full featured things like queuing systems and so on.